uiforchange/hckrHcl/README.md

    - Use/Create Typescript types wherever deemed necessary
    - Follow proper coding conventions and best practices

+Below note is not applicable for Hackerrank test.

 - Note: Create a separate branch to work on the problem.
 Commit code and raise a Pull Request to be merged to the `main` branch.

 ## Development server